 Establishing the Criteria and Goals of the Migration

-The criteria and goals for datacenter migration can vary based on what business needs are or what the problem is that is trying to be solved with the migration.
-If the datacenter migration is only a partial migration to shift a subset of resources this will change the landscape of the migration versus migrating all resources from one datacenter to another datacenter.
+The criteria and goals for data center migration can vary based on what business needs are or what the problem is that is trying to be solved with the migration.
+If the data center moving is only a partial migration to shift a subset of resources, this will change the landscape of the migration versus migrating all resources from one data center to another data center.

 Make sure to assess the criteria and goals of not only the technical aspects of the project but also the business goals of the project.
 This can help with making sure the business goals and impacts are thought through along with the technical goals.

 What if we are migrating our current data center resources to a public cloud?

 Public Cloud or Private Data Center: Understanding Data Center Requirements

 The trend among organizations is moving more resources to the public cloud.
 A data center migration may mean moving from a private data center to a public cloud via one of the public cloud vendors, choosing between Amazon AWS, Microsoft Azure, or Google Compute Cloud.

 There are different challenges with each migration that will need to be considered.
 With moving to a public cloud, there are, of course, no physical resources to be moved, only virtual or logical resources.
 With physical private data center migrations to another private data center, there may be physical resources and assets to move.

 An example of how data center migration to cloud can drastically change things is in the area of network communication.
 In Amazon AWS, for instance, the concept of VLANs doesn’t exist.
 The customer gets presented with an overlay network with native tools on top of a purely layer 3 network.
 Thus, you don’t rely on VLANs for segmentation.